nomoixyz/vulcan/docs/src/examples/requests/example.md

 ### Request authentication

-This example shows different methods of authentication
+How to use different methods of authentication

 ```solidity
 // SPDX-License-Identifier: MIT